goodylove/lendsqr-fe-test/README.md

 npm run vitest
 ```

-> Tests are written with `Vitest`  and cover user login form .
+> Tests are written with `Vitest` and cover user login form and protected routes .

 ---